depot/cli/README.md

 ### `depot pull`

-Pull an image from the Depot ephemeral registry to your local Docker daemon.
+Pull an image from the Depot registry to your local Docker daemon.

 ```shell
 depot pull --tag repo:tag <BUILD_ID>
 ```

-Pull all bake images from the Depot ephemeral registry to your local Docker daemon.
+Pull all bake images from the Depot registry to your local Docker daemon.
 By default images will be tagged with the bake target names.

 ```shell